Captain-Of-Coit/cities-skylines-2-mod-template/README.md

 Now the CI job should work as expected :)

+# Credits

+- Thanks to Cities Skylines 2 Unofficial Modding Discord
+- Particular thanks to LE who helped with feedback and improving .csproj setup

 # Community

 Looking to discuss Cities: Skylines 2 Unofficial modding together with other modders?
 You're welcome to join our "Cities 2 Modding" Discord, which you can find here: https://discord.gg/vd7HXnpPJf